JianZcar/DoveFetch/README.md

 *   Thinking for more ^v^

 ## Contribution
-* I will allow pr later on. but feel free to leave suggestions in the issues.
+* Feel free to leave an issue or pr

 > ⚠️ Use at your own risk, I'm not liable for any data loss.